-- ➤ To date we have evaluated 4,527 accessions from ICARDA.
+- To date we have evaluated 4,527 accessions from ICARDA.
 After several evaluations in the field and greenhouses three accessions maintained disease severity less than 30%.
-Twenty-seven populations were developed from crossing the three accessions with adapted germplasm. - Nine-hundred-eighty new accessions were sent to China for evaluation. - Four-hundred-eight selected ICARDA accessions from 2012 were reevaluated in the fall 2012 greenhouse. - > One line from a cross with CIMMYT line was evaluated in the Elite Durum Advanced Trial - Four lines from crosses with CIMMYT lines were evaluated in Advanced Yield Trial. - Nine populations were developed from crossing adapted germplasm with Tunisian 7. - $\triangleright$ Four F4 populations were advanced from crossing adapted germplasm with Tunisian 7. - > Two F3 populations were advanced from crossing adapted germplasm with Tiriticum dicoccum. - ➤ Twelve F4 populations were advanced from crossing adapted germplasm with Tiriticum dicoccum. - $\triangleright$ Two F3 populations were advanced from crossing adapted lines to T. Carthilicum - $\triangleright$ Five F3 populations were advanced from crossing adapted lines to T. dicoccoides - ➤ Six F3 populations were advanced from crossing adapted lines to ICARDA's world collection accessions. - ➤ Two F4 populations were advanced from crossing adapted lines to ICARDA's world collection accessions.
+Fifteen populations were developed from crossing the three accessions with adapted germplasm. - ▶ Nine-hundred-ninety five new accessions were sent to China for evaluation. - Four-hundred-seven selected ICARDA accessions from 2013 were reevaluated in the spring 2014 greenhouse. - ▶ Nine populations were developed from crossing adapted germplasm with Tunisian 7. - \blacktriangleright Four F4 populations were advanced from crossing adapted germplasm with Tunisian 7. - Two F4 populations were advanced from crossing adapted germplasm with Tiriticum dicoccum. - Six F4 populations were advanced from crossing adapted germplasm with Tiriticum dicoccum. - Two F4 populations were advanced from crossing adapted lines to T. Carthilicum - Two F4 populations were advanced from crossing adapted lines to T. dicoccoides - Four F3 populations were advanced from crossing adapted lines to ICARDA's world collection accessions.